Welding Electrode Manufacturing

 •Molar ratio

-For basic electrodes like E7018, it should be less than 0.4 % wt. in contrast for Cellulosic electrodes like E6010 It should be more than 4% wt.
-This item is also important for fluxes , which will be described in the relevant section (Figure H).
+As an example, the moisture parameter of covered electrodes, measured as physical water (water released at 120°C), varies depending on the type of electrode.
+For basic electrodes like E7018, it should be less than 0.4% wt, whereas for cellulosic electrodes like E6010, it should be more than 4% wt.
+This parameter is also important for fluxes, which will be described in the relevant section.

-Stabilize range is another parameter that is critical for some powders such as low carbon ferromanganese.
-It is measured by specific methods through the amount of gas released and discoloration.
+The stabilization range is another critical parameter for some powders, such as low-carbon ferromanganese.
+It is measured using specific methods that analyze the amount of gas released and the degree of discoloration.

 Required Tests for Raw Materials of Welding Consumables